rodjek/puppet-lint/README.md

    quotes.
  * All strings that contain variables must be enclosed in double quotes.
  * All variables should be enclosed in braces when interpolated in a string.
+ * Variables standing by themselves should not be quoted.

 ### Resources